Guest post from Marci of Our Heavenly Home:

-Whether it’s Christmas, a Birthday, or special occasion, there’s no reason you must give toys for a gift.
+Whether it’s Christmas, a Birthday, or a special occasion, there’s no reason you must give toys for a gift.
 Think outside the box a bit and I’m sure you’ll come up with a great non-toy gift to give.

 - Karate Class